Sofia Soboleva: Literary Work

 Soboleva's early works, which consisted of numerous short stories and a novella, comment on the education and opportunities available to women, while her later works are targeted towards children.
 Her most well known short story, "Pros and Cons: The Thoughts and Dreams of Madame Court Counsellor Lisitsyna" is narrated by a middle-aged woman who self-proclaims to be "emancipated" and "a progressive."
-Lisitsyna is wealthy, independent of her husband, who she married late in life.
+Lisitsyna is wealthy, independent of her husband, whom she married late in life.
 The story begins with a delve into the narrator's early life, most importantly, her education and her first romantic experience.
 As the story progresses, the narrator depicts two distinct women, the lower-class, uneducated, yet high-minded Lyubinka and the fashionably educated, yet morally reprehensible Zina.
 Lisitsyna attempts to guide Lyubinka and her fiancé Yakov as Zina steals his affection with the intention of tossing him aside.
 The story ends with Lyubinka rejecting Yakov's returned affections once he realizes that Zina does not return his love.
 Partway through this love triangle, the narrator pauses the narrative to discuss the state of women's education and opportunities in Russia.

 Soboleva's most autobiographical story is "Another Broken Heart."
 Like her heroine, Soboleva was educated at a pension in St. Petersburg and came from a middle-class family.
 The heroine, Varia, is impressed by a woman teacher at her school, who is a George Sand enthusiast.
 Unfortunately, Varia who is "sensitive and haughty," is entrapped by a summer visitor, who carts her off to St. Petersburg.
 After Varia is cast off by her lover she fails to find employment as a fallen woman and eventually dies of consumption.

 "How Stesha Came to Saint Petersburg" is Soboleva's most popular work of children's fiction.
 Stesha, a servant girl, gives a first-person account of her life, a rare perspective to encounter in nineteenth century fiction.